 The Mendel Laws of Inheritance characterize the genetics of an individual.
 Mendel experimented on the crossover of peas and concluded seven statements for their genetic behavior.
 This was the origin of Mendel’s Laws of Genetic Inheritance.

-Breeding is the method that uses Mendel’s laws to manipulate the positive qualities or the required attributes in future generations of offspring via the process of mating and to pair up genes.
+Breeding is the method that uses Mendel’s laws to manipulate the positive qualities or the required attributes in future generations of offspring via the process of mating and pairing up genes.

-Hybrids are animals that are the result of a cross between two animals or two breeds of the same animal.
+Hybrids result from a cross between two animals or breeds of the same animal.
 They are the resulting offspring of the two heterozygous parents.
-The offspring receives their genes from two different parents having different kinds of genes.
+The offspring receives their genes from two different parents with different genes.

-Purebred are the animals who have genes belonging to a single gene of parents.
-They are the resulting offspring of the two homozygous parents and receives their own genes from their homozygous parents.
+Purebred are animals that have genes belonging to a single gene of parents.
+They are the resulting offspring of the two homozygous parents and receive their genes from their homozygous parents.

 Comparison Table